Surfer12/docs-for-app-for-sci/01-FINAL-SUBMISSION/application-enhanced-structured.md

+# Engineering Conscious AI: From Anthropic's Detection to Creation

-# Application Form - Anthropic's AI for Science Program
+## Application Form - Anthropic's AI for Science Program

+Anthropic's interpretability breakthroughs have shown *how to see* latent signs of consciousness; our proposed work shows *how to build* them, unlocking a virtuous cycle between detection and engineered emergence.

 ## Contact Information